CONTENT WARNING

 Context

-On the morning of September 11, 2001 four flights were hijacked by members of the Islamic extremist group, al- Qaeda, in coordinated attack against the United States.
-All four hijacked planes were scheduled to be cross-country flights from the East Coast to California.
-American Airlines Flight 11 (81 passengers, 11 crew, 5 hijackers) and United Airlines Flight 175 (56 passengers, 9 crew, 5 hijackers) left Logan International Airport in Boston, MA bound for Los Angeles.
-Both flights were hijacked and were crashed into the two towers of the World Trade Center in New York City.
-Flight 11 struck the north tower and Flight 175 struck the south tower.
-The impact of the planes and extreme damage caused towers to fall within two hours.
-The Capital Building or the White House were believed to be another target of the attack.
-United Airlines Flight 93 (37 passengers, 7 crew, 4 hijackers) left Newark International Airport bound for San Francisco and was hijacked over Ohio.
-Upon hearing of the other attacks, the passengers revolted against the hijackers and the plane was crashed in Shanksville, PA.
+On the morning of September 11, 2001, members of the Islamic extremist group al-Qaeda launched a coordinated attack against the United States.
+They hijacked four planes scheduled to be cross-country flights from the East Coast to California.
+American Airlines Flight 11 (81 passengers, 11 crew, 5 hijackers) and United Airlines Flight 175 (56 passengers, 9 crew, 5 hijackers) left Logan International Airport in Boston bound for Los Angeles.
+The hijackers crashed these two planes into the two towers of the World Trade Center in New York City.
+Within hours, the buildings collapsed, and many lost their lives.
+The Capital Building or the White House were believed to be other targets of the attack.
+United Airlines Flight 93 (37 passengers, 7 crew, 4 hijackers) left Newark International Airport bound for San Francisco.
+Upon hearing of the other attacks, the passengers fought the hijackers and sacrificed themselves to crash the plane in Shanksville, Pennsylvania.
 American Airlines Flight 77 (58 passengers, 6 crew, 5 hijackers) left Washington Dulles International Airport bound for Los Angeles and was crashed into the Pentagon.
-There was a total of 2,996 victims of the 9/11 attack including the 19 al- Qaeda hijackers.
+A total of 2,996 died in the September 11th attack, including the 19 al-Qaeda hijackers.

 Standards